Trelleborgs FF

 Trelleborgs Fotbollsförening, more commonly known as Trelleborgs FF or simply Trelleborg, is a Swedish football club located in Trelleborg.
-Formed 6 December 1926, the club plays in Superettan, the second tier in the Swedish football league system, while the women's team play in Elitettan, the women's second division.
+Formed 6 December 1926, the club plays in Ettan, the third tier in the Swedish football league system, while the women's team play in Elitettan, the women's second division.
 Trelleborgs FF has participated 17 times in Allsvenskan and once in the UEFA Cup where the team eliminated Blackburn Rovers in the 1994–1995 season.

 Trelleborg has had a reputation for being a less fashionable provincial side, making the most of limited resources and a small fan base.
 The team has typically been recognised by its performing goalkeepers, a strong defence and a good home record.
 In 2006 the team broke the Superettan record for the longest period without conceding a goal.

 The club is affiliated to the Skånes Fotbollförbund.

 History

 Promotion to top division and qualifying for the UEFA Cup

 Trelleborg's football club achieved promotion to the top Swedish league in 1984 and experienced its peak in the early nineties.
 Notably, they secured third place in Allsvenskan in 1992, their best finish, followed by a fourth-place finish in 1993 and UEFA Cup participation.
 Despite being often predicted for demotion, the team employed effective but less attractive defensive long-ball tactics in the late nineties.
 Trelleborg's stadium, Vångavallen, earned the nickname "Tjongavallen" due to the team's style.
 After a disappointing 2001 season, the club was relegated.